 The average climb is often cheaper than a typical dinner and a movie.
 It also can allow more interaction than just sitting by them in a darkened movie theater.
 Bouldering can be a great choice as you do not need any gear other than climbing shoes and chalk.
 Most gyms can rent those, or you can buy small bags of chalk.
 So you can focus on getting to know your date and not worry about the dent in your wallet.

-Nothing is more awkward than when conversation just dies on a first date.
+Nothing is more awkward than when the conversation just dies on a first date.
 That moment when you realize you have no clue what to stay.
 Climbing offers natural breaks in the conversation.
 This can take the pressure off.
-During a really difficult section of wall, the focus on climbing will decrease conversation without being awkward.
+During a really difficult section of the wall, the focus on climbing will decrease conversation without being awkward.
 This will allow you time to come up with a new topic.

 Fitness is Attractive

 Physical activity gets adrenaline and endorphins flowing, which can increase attraction and bonding.
 Watching your date perform a physically engaging activity with total mental concentration can be seen as sexy.
 Climbing also allows physical touch into interactions in a non-creepy manner, through spotting.
-Do be sure as ask first and make sure you know your spotting technique.
+Do be sure to ask first and make sure you know your spotting technique.

 Just the Beginning